-- Texas Tech University
+- Texas Tech University; University of Queensland, Australia

 - Residential Fellow (2012-2013)

-- "Philosophy is an Art of Dying"
+- "Philosophy as an Art of Dying"

 Costica Bradatan is Professor of Humanities in the Honors College at Texas Tech University, USA, and an Honorary Research Professor of Philosophy at University of Queensland, Australia.
 He has also held faculty appointments at Cornell University, Miami University, University of Wisconsin-Madison, and Arizona State University, as well as at several universities in Europe and Asia.